vkwong/hartl/README.md

-# Ruby on Rails Tutorial: "hello, world!"
+# Ruby on Rails Tutorial

-This is the first application for the
+These are the applications created for the
 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).